CRNA Training at a glance…

-Students are encouraged and assisted by faculty to present their scholarly work at professional nurse anesthesia meetings and to publish in the professional literature.
+Students are encouraged and to publish in the professional literature.

-This addition of a scholarly requirement to nurse anesthesia graduate programs has increasedthe demand for higher education for nurse anesthesia faculty.
-The number of doctorally prepared CRNAs is increasing to meet the increased demand for university faculty requirements, student mentoring, and other nurse anesthesia scholarly endeavors.
+This addition of a scholarly requirement to nurse anesthesia graduate programs has increasedthe demand other nurse anesthesia scholarly endeavors.

 “Upon completion of a COA-accredited program, a graduate is eligible to take the national certification examination that is developed and administered by the CCNA.